 Things come apart.
 Fortunately, the Fix-It Club knows how to put them back together with glues and other adhesives.
 Adhesives secure the surfaces of two materials together.
 There are many types of glues, most of them designed for use with specific materials and under specified conditions.

 Adhesives come in liquid, solid, or powder form, and some require a catalyst to activate them.
 Select adhesives based on their characteristics, strength, setting time and temperature, and bonding method.
 For example, cyanoacrylate (instant glue) is preferred for permanently bonding rigid plastic parts that don’t face temperatures over 150 degrees.
 Some glues are waterproof while others are not; some need to be held together (clamped) while drying and others don’t.
 Read the instructions on the label for the appropriate application and use.
-You’ll also see adhesives used in the Fix-It Guides.
-Experienced hardware store clerks, too, can offer suggestions on which household glues and adhesives to use on your repair job.

 --Dan "The Fix-It Man" Ramsey